Registration is now closed for these conversations

 Join us as ICJS Justice Leader Fellows facilitate online small-group conversations around the theme of water justice in Baltimore.
-Using the lens of each of the Abrahamic faiths (Judaism, Christianity, and Islam), we will consider how interreligious perspectives can better inform and enliven our civic conversations and community work.
-We’ll look at Scriptural texts and how they can speak to issues of both water access and water pollution.
+Using the lens of each of the Abrahamic traditions (Judaism, Christianity, and Islam), we will consider how interreligious perspectives can better inform and enliven our civic conversations and community work.

 Religious traditions can provide insight for our biggest questions:

 - What are my obligations to my neighbor?